mdfecioru/toolsdoc/git/git_concepts.md

     - It will take all the work from the staging area, create a “commit” (which will have a unique ID) and save it in git
     - Use the **commit** command
 ```
+# Initialize a new git repository
+> git init

 # Add files to staging area
 > git add ...